Raasu2/invokeai-xpu/README.md

 - Headless Ubuntu 24.04
 - Proxmox LXC

-This is not “best practice”.
-This is “this finally works”.
+So this is:

+- ✅ A reproducible install that **actually runs InvokeAI on Intel XPU**
+- ✅ Headless, systemd-managed, browser UI accessible
+- ✅ Tested on **Intel Arc (B-series) and Intel iGPU**
+- ❌ Not optimized
+- ❌ Not officially supported
+- ❌ Not guaranteed to survive future InvokeAI releases

 ---

 ## What this script does

+The install script (`install-invoke-xpu.sh`) performs the following:

+### System & GPU
-- Installs Intel GPU userspace (Level Zero, OpenCL, media drivers)
+- Installs Intel GPU userspace:
+  - Level Zero
+  - OpenCL ICD
+  - Media drivers
+- Verifies `/dev/dri/renderD*` access inside LXC

+### Python & PyTorch
-- Creates a clean Python venv at `/opt/invokeai-xpu`
+- Creates a clean Python virtualenv at: `/opt/invokeai-xpu`
-- Forces PyTorch XPU wheels (prevents CUDA installs)
+- Forces **PyTorch XPU wheels**
+- Prevents CUDA wheels from being pulled in

+### InvokeAI
-- Installs InvokeAI `6.10.0`
+- Installs **InvokeAI 6.10.0**
-- Applies required InvokeAI XPU patches (MordragT-based, filtered)
-- Patches InvokeAI to:
+- Writes a **minimal, XPU-safe InvokeAI config**
+- Applies **required runtime patches**, including:
-  - make IPEX optional
+- Making `intel_extension_for_pytorch (IPEX)` optional
-  - guard against missing `torch.xpu.mem_get_info`
+- Guarding against missing `torch.xpu.mem_get_info()`
-- Writes a minimal InvokeAI config
+- Fixing invocation stats crashes when VRAM info is unavailable

+### Runtime
-- Creates a systemd service + wrapper
+- Creates a **systemd service**
-- Verifies XPU visibility at service start
+- Verifies XPU availability at startup
+- Runs InvokeAI fully headless
+- Exposes the web UI over HTTP

-End result:
+### End result
-InvokeAI runs on Intel GPU and you can open the UI in a browser.
+InvokeAI runs on Intel GPU, images generate successfully, and the UI is accessible from a browser.

 ## Known issues
-- InvokeAI does not detect available VRAM (did not affect image generation)
+- InvokeAI **cannot accurately detect available VRAM** on Intel XPU
-- I'm not seeing generation preview
+(workarounds are applied; generation still works)
+- Generation preview may not update in real time
-- UI is not updating after generation finishes had to reload manually
+- UI may require a refresh after generation finishes
-- Same issue installing models, does not show progress if you dont refresh page
+- Model downloads may not show progress until refresh
+- GPU may stay “awake” after generation unless the service is stopped

 ---